hybridgroup/tinygo-toledo-2025/README.md

 We have Parrot Minidrones you can fly with Go code to control them using their built-in Bluetooth API.

-Post in-flight videos using hashtag #gopherconsg
+Post in-flight videos using hashtag #tinyGoToledo

 Ready for takeoff?
 Go to [./drone/minidrone/](./drone/minidrone/).